Cheyenne232025S/Portfolio/README.md

 # Portfolio
-My Data Science Journey.
+My mathematics and Data Science Journey.

-## Projects
+## Projects and Coursework

 ### Sleep and Health Analysis